This 3-layer vegan Biscoff cake is sweet and lightly spiced, completed with creamy Biscoff frosting. A sure crowd-pleaser that everyone will love!

 I’ve been meaning to bake a Biscoff cake for quite some time now and I’m so glad that I finally did.
 When I perfected my vegan chocolate cake, I vowed that I’d be making more layer cakes in the future.
 And this is the first of many to come!

-It consists of 3 vanilla sponge layers with tiny chunks of Biscoff cookies inside and it’s topped and filled with some creamy Biscoff buttercream frosting.
+It consists of 3 vanilla sponge layers with tiny chunks of Biscoff biscuits inside and it’s topped and filled with some creamy Biscoff buttercream frosting.

-Then it’s topped with whole Biscoff cookies, buttercream swirls and a drizzle of melted Biscoff spread.
+Then it’s topped with whole Biscoff biscuits, buttercream swirls and a drizzle of melted Biscoff spread.

-I also crushed up some cookies into crumbs to add around the bottom edges of the cake.
+I also crushed up some biscuits into crumbs to add around the bottom edges of the cake.

-I can’t wait to start baking more with Biscoff cookies and spread.
-I’m thinking cupcakes, cookies, brownies and bars…
+I can’t wait to start baking more with Biscoff biscuits and spread.
+Think cupcakes, cookies, brownies and bars…

 If you have any other ideas, leave them in the comments and I’ll add them to my list of things to make!